 Enterprises are constantly looking towards technology to help them respond to the growing business demands and prepare for unforeseen challenges.
 As 2022 draws to a close, Scalefusion looks at the top 5 technology trends that are most likely to be relevant for enterprises going ahead into 2023 and the immediate future.

 AI has been around for nearly a decade, but in 2023, it will become mainstream in organizations, especially generative AI.
-Sometimes called foundational models, generative AI created a new set of opportunities for businesses and professionals which perform content creation.
+Through AI development services, organizations can leverage machine learning and data analytics to optimize their operations and make informed Sometimes called foundational models, generative AI created a new set of opportunities for businesses and professionals which perform content creation.
 It can produce and improve text and images, including blog posts, program code, poetry, and artwork.
+Tools can be used to generate captivating AI art effortlessly based on personal parameters or your branding needs.
 Using real-time feedback, generative AI allows for quick adoption of the constantly changing business landscape.
 For example, WhatsApp will be soon rolling out ChatGTP-powered ‘God in a Box’ chatbot.
 For those who are unaware, ChatGTP is a generative AI model that uses machine learning to reproduce human-style texts.
 ChatGTP will make the chatbot more human and come up with natural-sounding responses.

 Super apps can consolidate and replace multiple apps for customers or employees and support the ever-growing ambition of enterprises.
 Super apps offer end users a set of core features plus access to independently created mini-apps.
-Super apps combine the features of an app, a platform, and a digital ecosystem within a single application from which third parties can create their mini-apps.
+Super apps combine the features of an app, a platform, a digital ecosystem and even a marketplace platform within a single application from which third parties can create their mini-apps.
 For instance, Paytm, an Indian mobile wallet service, has made additions that include the ability to text merchants; book movies, flights, and train tickets; and buy shoes, books, and other products from its eCommerce arm Paytm Mall.
 Super apps will eventually expand to support chatbots, IoT, and immersive experiences like the metaverse.
+Super apps are not only transforming the way we interact with technology but also opening up new avenues for individuals to pursue a career in the metaverse, where virtual reality, augmented reality, and other immersive experiences are reshaping the digital landscape.

 The growing awareness of the fact that threats can not only come from outside but also within the system has led companies to urgently embrace Zero-Trust.
 In 2023, the Zero-Trust security model will continue to grow as many enterprises rethink their security posture.
 Gartner predicts that by next year, 60% of organizations will use a Zero-Trust security model instead of virtual private networks.
 As the network infrastructure of enterprises becomes more complex and many employees work remotely, there are more loopholes for bad actors to break into a corporate network and steal data.
 Soon, a Zero-Trust model with a cloud workload will essentially remove the network edge and even remove the need for network security for some companies.